YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The best time for a second opinion before a hair transplant is before grafts are removed.
 After surgery, the donor has already been spent, and repair planning becomes more limited.

-Before surgery, ask yourself whether you can explain the plan in plain language.
-You should be able to say where the grafts will go, why the hairline sits there, what graft range is expected, what might change after shaving, who performs the key steps, what risks matter in your case, and what would make the surgeon stop or adjust.
+Before surgery, ask whether you can explain the plan in plain language without repeating clinic phrases.
+You should be able to say where the grafts will go, why the hairline sits there, what graft range is expected, what might change after shaving, who performs the key steps, which risks matter in your case, which alternatives were discussed, and what would make the surgeon stop or adjust.

-The final decision should be this clear.
 Do not sign for a version of surgery you do not understand.
 Strong hair transplant planning starts before the first graft is taken.
-It starts when the patient and surgeon agree on a plan that protects the donor area, respects future hair loss, and leaves no major medical question hidden inside a form.
+It starts when you and the surgeon agree on a plan that protects the donor area, respects future hair loss, and leaves no major medical question hidden inside a form.